aws-samples/sample-well-architected-custom-lens/README.md

 - Access to AWS Well-Architected Tool
 - AWS account with appropriate permissions
-- Understanding of your Microsoft workload architecture
+- Understanding of your workload architecture

 ### How to import the custom lens